Why Small Batch?

 Burundi: Full of sweetness, this Bourbon variety is grown in Burundi’s nutrient-rich volcanic soil, which benefits from approximately 1200mm of rainfall a year.
 The unique double washed/double fermented processing method gives this coffee a deliciously clean and bright flavor profile.
 Flavor Notes: Nectarine, Oolong, Grape

 Decaf Ethiopia: The high elevation and fresh water found in this region of Ethiopia create vibrantly clear flavors of stone fruit and citrus.
-Decaffeinated using the Swiss Water® Process, even regular coffee drinkers love this Small Batch decaf.
+Certified Organic and decaffeinated using the Swiss Water® Process, even regular coffee drinkers love this Small Batch decaf.
 Really.
 Flavor Notes: Stone fruit, Mild Lemon, Cocoa Powder

 Sumatra: Boru Batak refers to the women’s family heritage, as they are the backbone of the coffee economy in Lintong.
 The unique wet-hulled process and superior sorting methods of these coffee producers create distinctively complex and aromatic flavors with a syrupy body.
 Flavor Notes: Rosemary, Butterscotch, Molasses